-The Council is scheduling six scoping meetings, including one webinar, for this amendment (see location and dates of meetings on the back of the cover page).
-You may attend any of the Amendment 21 scoping meetings to provide oral comments, or you may submit comments by email to comments@nefmc.org, or written comments by 5 p.m.
-EST, Friday, April 5, 2019:
+The Council is scheduling ten scoping meetings, including one webinar, for this amendment (see location and dates of meetings on the back of the cover page).
+You may attend any of the Amendment 21 scoping meetings to provide oral comments, or you may submit comments by email to comments@nefmc.org.
+The deadline for written comments is 5 p.m.
+EST on April 15, 2019.